Prevention of falls FAQs

-The Work Health and Safety Regulations 2012 (SA) Part 4 requires a hazard management approach to any activity which could result in a fall from one level to another regardless of the height, where it is reasonably likely to cause injury to the person or any other person.
+The Work Health and Safety Regulations 2012 (SA) [Chapter 4, Part 4] requires a hazard management approach to any task/activity which could result in a fall from one level to another, regardless of the height, where it is reasonably likely to cause injury to the person or any other person.

 The legislation requires consideration of the work environment and any activity where a person could fall:

-- from an elevated workplace; or
+- from an elevated workplace

-- in the vicinity of an opening; or
+- in the vicinity of an opening

-- in the vicinity of an edge; or
+- in the vicinity of an edge

-- through a surface; or
+- through a surface